-The Instructional Core Team consists of a general education classroom teacher, Literacy Specialist, School Counselor, Psychologist, the ESL teacher, school principal, and school nurse.
+The Core Help Team consists of special education teachers, Literacy Specialists, School Counselor, Psychologist, the ESL teacher, school principal, and school nurse.
 Each elementary school offers an educational service that seeks to maximize individual student success in the general education classroom.
-When students experience difficulty academically, socially, and/or behaviorally, they are recommended to the Instructional Core Team by a classroom teacher, parent, or member of the Instructional Core Team.
+When students experience difficulty academically, socially, and/or behaviorally, they are recommended to the Core / Help Team by a classroom teacher, parent, or member of the Instructional Core Help Team.

-The Instructional Core Team process involves the following steps:
+The Core / Help Team process involves the following steps: